FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-predictive-basket.md

 --------- | -------- | ---- | ------- | -----------
 blacklist | optional | String (comma-separated list) | _(empty)_ | `blacklist`

-With the `blacklist` attribute, you can specify one or more product IDs that shall not be returned from FACT-Finder.
+With the `blacklist` attribute, you can specify one or more product IDs that shall not be returned from FactFinder.
 This may be useful if you, for example, don't want products to appear in the predictions once the user has placed them in their shopping cart.

 #### Methods

 ##### `predictiveBasketElement.getPredictions()`

-This method issues a request to FACT-Finder with the currently set values.
+This method issues a request to FactFinder with the currently set values.

 ### Example Setup